iamdudeman/sola-game-engine/README.md

   * Consider adding tool to rasterize fonts
   * Research build tooling of some sort
     * Take a main java file and build for a platform maybe?
-* SolaGraphics
-  * SpriteGraphics needs ability to utilize BlendModeComponent
-  * SolaGraphics could cull entities that are outside the camera viewport
 * SolaGui Stuff
   * GuiElementContainer
     * Consider adding anchor support to Stream or a new container to be able to easily center things?